 Perhaps more importantly, young professionals should be sure that they take steps to indicate the medical care that they want to receive if they suffer an incapacitating injury or illness.
 If you are unable to make health care decisions in the future, who will make these decisions on your behalf?
 Do they understand your specific concerns and requests?
 A health care power of attorney and an advance care plan, sometimes called a living will, can allow you to specify what should be done for you in these situations.
 Another important consideration is your selection of a power of attorney, the person who will manage your finances in the event you are injured or incapacitated.
 If you do exercise your right to select the person then a court will through a conservatorship.

-Some individuals try to create an estate plan by filling out forms that they find on the Internet.
+Some individuals try to create an estate plan by filling out forms that they find on the Internet instead of meeting with an estate planning attorney.
 You need to realize that this may not accomplish all of your goals, and there could be significant gaps in your estate plan that place you and your family at serious risk.

-To learn more about the estate planning options that are available for your specific situation, please contact an experienced attorney.
-Your attorney will be able to discuss the various steps that you can take to create a plan that meets your needs, no matter what stage you are at in your life.
+To learn more about the estate planning options that are available for your specific situation, please contact an experienced estate planning attorney.
+An experienced estate planning attorney will be able to discuss the various steps that you can take to create a plan that meets your needs, no matter what stage you are at in your life.

 Schedule a free initial consultation by calling 615-370-3010 or contact our Law Firm online.